fbpx

 However, there are providers in the market who specialise in mortgages with bad credit.

-It is worth noting that if you are rejected for a mortgage, this may have a detrimental affect on your credit score, so it is recommended that you get the best advice before you apply.
+It is worth noting that if you are rejected for a mortgage, this may have a detrimental effect on your credit score, so it is recommended that you get the best advice before you apply.

 Check Today's Best Rates >